Stovekraft

-Stovekraft is an Indian company that manufactures cooking appliances under Black+Decker, Skava, Pigeon and Gilma brands.
+Stovekraft is an Indian company that manufactures cooking appliances under Skava, Pigeon and Gilma brands.
 The company was founded in 1999 and is headquartered in Bangalore, Karnataka.
 Among its cooking appliances are mixer grinders, pressure cookers, cooktops, toasters, chimneys and kitchen utensils.
 It sells its products in 23 states in India and 12 countries overseas.

 History

 Stovekraft operates two manufacturing plant in India including Bangalore, Karnataka, and Baddi, Himachal Pradesh.
 Around 80 percent of Stovekraft's employees reportedly are women.

 In 2017, Stovekraft entered a licensing agreement with American home appliances manufacturer Black+Decker to sell the latter's products in the Indian market.

 In 2019, the company appointed Rajiv Mehta, the former MD of Puma, as its CEO.

+In March 2023 Rajiv Mehta exited from Stovekraft as its CEO.

 The company launched its initial public offering (IPO) in January 2021, raising more than ₹412 crore.
 The company was listed on the NSE and BSE on 5 February 2021.

+Stovekraft reported a net loss of Rs 6 crore for the last quarter of the financial year 2022-23, as against a net profit of Rs 8.6 crore for the corresponding period a year ago, due to excessive expenditure on service.
+Onedios was taken onboard as an outsourced field and software service partner for 2.6 Cr per month enchaining onedios service platform and pan India presence.